 This chapter introduces basic concepts about XML and JSON.
 At the end of this chapter there is an exercise for environment setup.

 This chapter introduces basic concepts about XML and JSON.
-At the end of this chapter there is an exercise for environment setup.
+At the end of this chapter there is an exercise to demonstrate XML and JSON responses message from Micronaut app.

 What is XML?